Before you apply

-- Make sure you have completed all parts of the application.
-Refer to the Application Instructions for help with filling out your application form.
+- Complete all parts of the application.
+Refer to the application instructions for help with filling out your application form.

-- Send only what is relevant to your application, but make sure you include all the documents you would like the Board to consider as evidence with your application.
+- Send only what is relevant to your application, but make sure you include all the documents you would like the Tribunal to consider as evidence with your application.

 - Do not send originals of your supporting documents.

 - an incomplete application form

 - sending your supporting documents separately from your application